tracerdominion/Tournament_Building/README.md

 `shuffle(array, start, end)` - randomly permutes the elements indexed between start and end, inclusive, of the array in place.
 This can be useful for seeding randomization.

 `columnFinder(n)` - returns the letter code for the nth spreadsheet column (1 => 'A', 2 => 'B', ...
 26 => 'Z', 27 => 'AA', ...) up to 702.
 This can be useful when adding spreadsheet formulas to your sheets.
 Please don't exceed 702 columns, whether you are using this function or not.

-`lowerCaseOrder(a,b)` - compare function for strings which takes them to lower case for comparison.
-This is useful for usernames since they vary in capitalization.